Assembly Joins Quantum Workplace to Power Recognition as Part of a Connected Talent Platform

 Below are some detailed steps you can follow:

-Create an environment where employees feel secure expressing their ideas and sharing their knowledge without fear of repercussions or witch-hunting.
+Create an environment where employees feel secure expressing their ideas and sharing their knowledge without fear of repercussions.

 A great way to do this is by regularly holding brainstorming sessions where all ideas are welcomed and appreciated.
 You can even decide to exclude managers from these meetings.
 This will encourage employees to also share ideas and their thoughts more freely.